 * Certified true copies of documents (please ensure you bring the original and a photocopy of each document with you)

-Credit card payment is preferred.
+Payment by Credit Card or Debit Card ONLY.
 Please contact the Consular section on 02 344 6300 or email firstname.lastname@example.org prior to your visit if you require further details and/or to confirm fees payable.

 The Australian Embassy wishes to advise that there will be an increase in notarial fees from 1 January 2017.
 The new fee structure will better align with the commercial rates charged by public notaries.
 Please click on this link for the new notarial fee structure for 2018.

 Notarial fees have not increased since 1 July 2000.
 From 2018 onwards, notarial service fees will increase annually in line with the Consumer Price Index published by the Australian Bureau of Statistics.